-The building shall be provided with an upgraded web-based automation system and be tied into the county energy management system.
+The building will be provided with an upgraded web-based automation system and be tied into the county energy management system (Johnson Controls or Tridium).
 The system shall have full direct digital controls and all controls shall be electric/electronic actuation.
-All control and monitoring points shall be consistent with the county's current standards.
+All control and monitoring points will be consistent with the county's current standards.

-Automatic temperature controls shall be capable of operating per the sequence of operation, including when the energy management system is manually overridden.
+Automatic temperature controls will be capable of operating per the sequence of operation, including when the energy management system is manually overridden.

-The basic design criteria shall be as follows:
+The basic design criteria will be as follows:

 Cooling Mode:

-Outdoor Temperature: 95° F DB, 78° F WB Indoor Temperature: 75° F DB, 65% RH or less
+Outdoor Temperature: 95° F DB, 78° F WB

+Indoor Temperature: 75° F DB, 65% RH or less

 Heating Mode:

-Outdoor Temperature: 10° F DB Indoor Temperature: 70° F DB
+Outdoor Temperature: 10° F DB

+Indoor Temperature: 70° F DB
-Ventilation Rates (Latest ASHRAE Standard 62):

-10 CFM per person - Classrooms

-.12 CFM per sq. ft.
+Ventilation Rates (Latest ASHRAE Standard 62): 10 CFM per person - Classrooms .12 CFM per sq. ft.